Fatah–Hamas reconciliation process: 2006 Prisoners' Document

 In May 2006, leaders of 5 Palestinian factions in an Israeli prison, including from Fatah and Hamas, signed a National Conciliation Document, known as the Prisoners' Document.
 It was written with the intention to reconcile all factions and unite them in their struggle against the Israeli occupation and form a government of national unity.
-It envisioned an independent Palestinian state within the 1967 borders, with al-Quds al-Shareef as its capital.
+It envisioned an independent Palestinian state within the 1967 borders with East Jerusalem as its capital.
 President Abbas immediately endorsed the Document, which implicitly recognizes Israel.
 He demanded, however, that Hamas explicitly approve it, threatening with a national referendum on the Document.
 Eventually, the political leadership of all factions endorsed a revised version of the Prisoners' Document.
 Hamas refused, however, to explicitly recognize Israel and to forswear armed resistance within the occupied territories.
 Israel quickly dismissed the Document because it did not explicitly recognize Israel.

 On 11 September 2006, President Mahmoud Abbas and Prime Minister Ismail Haniyeh reached a tentative agreement to form a government of national unity.
 They agreed that the new government should be based on the Prisoners' Document.
 On 20 September, the Palestinian daily al-Ayyam published the text of the draft-agreement, called "Program for a new government", consisting of 7 points.
 The accord states that the government will "respect" the agreements signed by the PLO, and support plans based on the 2002 Arab Peace Initiative.
 In the Abbas–Haniyeh draft agreement, Hamas for the first time recognizes the peace agreements between the PLO and Israel.

 When Abbas in a speech before the UN General Assembly on 21 September claimed that the program for a new government was strictly in line with the Quartet conditions (commitment to the principles of nonviolence, recognition of Israel, and acceptance of previous agreements and obligations, including the Roadmap), he drew, however, strong opposition from more radical members of Hamas.
 The next day, Haniyeh declared that he would not head a government that recognizes Israel, but he reiterated Hamas' readiness to establish a Palestinian state in the occupied territories and to honor a long-term truce with Israel.
 On 23 September, Abbas declared the unity effort "back to zero" and both parties blamed each other for not respecting the agreement.
 On 16 December 2006, Abbas unilaterally issued a call for early parliamentary and presidential elections, displeasing Hamas.